Preface from the Authors

 Simply viewing the image will not lead to enhanced insight into the structure.
 Users should hover over key groups and rotate the model to help identify interactions.
 Labeled and interactive computer models offer key advantages over static 2D images.
 Using additional menu items to further interrogate the structure over and above the rendered image offered will lead to increased insight.

-Imbedded Virtual Cell (VCell) models
+Embedded Virtual Cell (VCell) models

-VCell (Virtual Cell) is platform for the mathematical modeling of cell biological systems.
+VCell (Virtual Cell) is a platform for the mathematical modeling of cell biological systems.
 Our use of it is to display product vs time progress curves for simple to more complicated reactions.
 It can do so much more than that, however.
-For example, it can be used to model concentration of all metabolites in full metabolic and signal transduction pathways.
-We introduce it in this book to allow users to alter rate, enzyme kinetic, and dissociation constants, etc and see the effects on the output of simple to more complex reactions.
+For example, it can be used to model the concentrations of all metabolites in full metabolic and signal transduction pathways.
+We introduce it in this book to allow users to alter the rate, kinetic, and dissociation constants, etc., and see the effects on the output of simple to more complex reactions.
 Given the complexity of the biological world and its interactions, mathematical modeling of biological processes is essential to fully understanding it.
-Most readers to do not have the mathematical and computer skills to create and run models on their own.
+Most readers do not have the mathematical and computer skills to create and run models on their own.
 Vcell does that for you.
 We will explain in general the mathematical equations used in Vcell to model many reactions throughout this book.
 We hope that interested readers will become more familiar with Vcell and explore it for their own uses in courses and eventually in this own research.

 Modeling is very important especially when our intuitions are insufficient to account for observed results.
-Take for example the reactions of three enzymes involved in cell signaling in the mitogen activate protein kinase (MAPK) cascade system as illustrated in the scheme below.
+Take for example the reactions of three enzymes involved in cell signaling in the mitogen activated protein kinase (MAPK) cascade system as illustrated in the scheme below.
 (We will explore this in more detail later in the text).

 A protein kinase is an enzyme that covalently transfers a terminal phosphate (P) from ATP to a protein.
 Line 1 shows one protein kinase, MAPKKK, that is phosphorylated (by another kinase not shown) to become MAPKKK-P. MAPKKK-Pin turn is an active protein kinase that doubly phosphorylates MAPKK (line 2) to form MAPKK-PP. MAPKK-PP is in turn yet another downstream kinase, which doubly phosphorylates MAPK to form MAPK-PP. These phosphorylation reactions are shown in green in the reaction diagram.
-If you plot the concentration of MAPKKK (the starting enzyme with a cellular concentration set to 100 nM and MAPK-PP(initial concentration of MAPK is 300 nM) vs time for a specific set of conditions, you get the very predictable graph shown in the left panel below.
+If you plot the concentration of MAPKKK (the starting enzyme with a cellular concentration set to 100 nM and MAPK-PP (initial concentration of MAPK is 300 nM) vs time for a specific set of conditions, you get the very predictable graph shown in the left panel below.
 However, if you allow the final product of the cascade (MAPK-PP), to inhibit the very first reaction in the cascade (Rx 1 forward, red blunt arrow), you get the remarkable oscillatory graph shown in the right panel of the figure.

 There is simply no way to predict the observed oscillatory behavior for the system from simple intuition as was possible for the reaction scheme without feedback inhibition.
 Vcell allows these types of calculations, which greatly informs our understanding of biological interactions in complicated biological pathways.
-(The Virtual Cell was developed with funding from the National Institute of General Medical Sciences (NIGMS)as a Biomedical Technology Research Resource at the Center for Cell Analysis and Modeling (CCAM).
+(The Virtual Cell was developed with funding from the National Institute of General Medical Sciences (NIGMS) as a Biomedical Technology Research Resource at the Center for Cell Analysis and Modeling (CCAM).

 Animations

-Science is really difficult for most students.
+Science is difficult for most students.
 Let's pick chemistry as an example and consider one of its simplest reactions, that of hydrogen chloride and water, to form the hydronium ion and chloride.
 We know such a mixture as hydrochloric acid.
 Chemists use every resource available to them to understand and explain reactions.
-These encompass the macroscopic, nanoscopic, mathematical and symbolic realms, as shown in the figure below.
+These encompass the macroscopic, nanoscopic, mathematical, and symbolic realms, as shown in the figure below.

 We hope that all the different learning modalities we incorporate into Fundamentals of Biochemistry will help users comprehend this amazing yet difficult field.